HaddingtonDynamics/Dexter/Firmware/README.md

 ## DexRun.c Manual update?

 If your SD Card Image is old, you may need to take a series of steps to get the system updated to the point where you can update the firmware.
 For most users, you shouldn't need to do that.
-If the following fails to work, you can revert to [doing it the old, manual, way](https://github.com/HaddingtonDynamics/Dexter/blob/5874064c494af0c98758fe08ea924fbc6244261e/Firmware/README.md#dexrunc-manual-update)
+If the following fails to work, you can revert to [doing it the old, manual, way](https://github.com/HaddingtonDynamics/Dexter/blob/5874064c494af0c98758fe08ea924fbc6244261e/Firmware/README.md#dexrunc-manual-update) or better yet, just request an updated SD Card image.

 ## DexRun.c Update via DDE
 **Write New DexRun.c into /srv/samba/share/**

 To update DexRun.c:
 1. Use write_to_robot from DDE to put DexRun.c into the default folder (/srv/samba/share) on the robot.
 2. Reboot.
-You can do `shutdown -r` or just power cycle the robot.
+Just power cycle the robot.
 The new program should be automatically seen, compiled, and run on startup by the new RunDexRun script.

 ## Notes
 **Debugging notes**